dmatveichev/Fetch-Take-Home-Project/README.md

 - MockFetchService (used to mock FetchService for preview generation)

 Objects:
-- MealListItem (struct) - used for presenting List Items
+- MealListItem (struct) - used for presenting List Items and map from JSON
-- Meal (struct) - used to present Meal Details
+- Meal (struct) - used to present Meal Details and map from JSON

 Protocols:
 - FetchServiceProtocol - used to define protocol for FetchService